Give it a goal.

 Dry-run and practice modes

-Run a mission in dry-run to see exactly what it would send, to whom, and when — without a single message leaving.
+Run a job in dry-run to see exactly what it would send, to whom, and when — without a single message leaving.
 Practice mode lets you rehearse the agent's voice before anything is real.

 Your next campaign is one sentence long